 - Keep the nozzle a couple of inches away from your dog's fur

 - Always keep the nozzle in motion to avoid concentrating the heat in one spot on your canine

 Introducing your dog to the hairdryer should be done gradually so that it can get used to the noise and sensation of having air blown on its fur.
 Still, keep in mind that some dogs will never accept the use of a dryer after bath time and will put up an incredible fight to avoid it.

 These sprays contain products that encourage water to wick away from a dog's coat, which, in theory, should reduce a pet's drying time.
 However, some users claimed that they noticed little or no difference in drying time.
 If you decide to use one of these sprays, you may have to experiment with the amount you apply to better ensure you get the best results.

-Which of these four methods is best for drying a dog?
+Which of these four methods is best for drying a dog after a bath?
 It depends on several factors — including the length and type of a dog's coat and the weather conditions.

 The good news is, drying your dog doesn’t have to be complicated.
 With help from The Absorber, as mentioned above, your dog will be dry in no time.